 - Gartner predicts that by 2018, over half of large organizations globally will compete using advanced analytics and proprietary algorithms, causing the disruption of entire industries.

-Go to Market Big Data & Analytics Research – Data & Advanced Analytics Projections
+Go to Market Big Data & Analytics Research – Involvement in Big Data & Analytics

 6M Developers (29% of All Developers Globally) Are Involved in Big Data & Advanced Analytics Projects Today